Scrummy Lane

 Icing/Decorating

-• Let the scrolls cool for a few minutes.
+• Let the rolls cool for a few minutes.
 Meanwhile, make the icing in a small bowl.
 Add about 3 tablespoons of orange juice to the icing sugar until you have a thick but spoonable/drizzle(able) icing.

 • Serve while still warm with forks and a good cup of coffee on the side!